mkozjak/node-telnet-client/README.md

 ## Problems?

-**Please do not directly email any Sidekiq committers with questions or problems.**  A community is best served when discussions are held in public.
+**Please do not directly email any node-telnet-client committers with questions or problems.**  A community is best served when discussions are held in public.

 If you have a problem, please search the [issues](https://github.com/mkozjak/node-telnet-client/issues) to see if where's existing reports to the issue you're facing and if there's any known solutions.